serenity-is/docs/api/dotnet/Serenity.Net.Services/Serenity.Services/SaveRequestHandler-3/CustomValidate.md

 | context | Validation context |
 | field | Field |
 | validator | Custom validator |

+## Return Value

+The validation error message, or `null` if the value is valid.

 ## See Also